1967–68 Football League Cup

 The 1967–68 Football League Cup was the eighth season of the Football League Cup, a knockout competition for England's top 92 football clubs; all League clubs competed except for Manchester United and Tottenham Hotspur.
 The competition ended with the final on 2 March 1968.

 The final was contested by First Division teams Leeds United and Arsenal at Wembley Stadium in London.
 Leeds United's Terry Cooper scored the only goal of the game, giving Leeds a 1–0 victory.

 Calendar

-Of the 90 teams, 38 received a bye to the second round (teams ranked 1st–40th in the 1966–67 Football League, excluding 2 teams that did not compete) and the other 52 played in the first round.
+Of the 90 teams, 38 received a bye to the second round (teams ranked 1st–39th in the 1966–67 Football League, excluding 2 teams that did not compete; and League Cup holders Queens Park Rangers) and the other 52 played in the first round.
 Semi-finals were two-legged.